lostb1t/django-sidedish/README.md

 Dishes are content boxes visible in various "side's" of your website

-Whether, and where, a given dish will appear on a page depends on both the theme enabled and on administrative block settings.
+Whether, and where, a given dish will appear on a page depends on both the theme enabled and administrative dish settings.
 Dish settings are controlled from the SideDish administration.
-It is possible to control whether each dish is enabled where it will be placed on the page, and control the visibility of blocks on each page.
+It is possible to control whether each dish is enabled where it will be placed on the page, and control the visibility of dish on each page.

 Features